opflucker/NetCoreResults/README.md

 In addition to main implementation, some common helper methods are added.
 There are two groups of helpers:

-- Errors conversions: Methods `ToError()` an `ToError<T>()` allows convert an error result to a different error result.
-These allow methods that receive an error, return it to the caller.
+- Errors conversions: Methods `ToError()` an `ToError<T>()` allows convert an error of a result type to a different result type.
+These allow methods that receive an error, return it to the caller using shorter code.
 Conversion examples:

 ``` C#